juliekang/snake/README.md

 With Eric Robinson (@esrobinson) for App Academy (@appacademy).

 The classic Nokia phone game, made epic with JavaScript and jQuery.
+Stores high scores in the browser using HTML5’s localStorage.

 Includes leaderboard.